-Kids get to dress up like adults and adults get a chance to act like they are 8-year-olds again.
-It may sound silly, but quite a few dog owners take a certain sense of sartorial pride, not only in their own costumes; but also in the creativity of their pet’s Halloween attire…much to their dog’s chagrin.
+Kids get to dress up like adults, and adults get a chance to act like they are 8-year-olds again.
+Quite a few dog owners take a certain sense of sartorial pride, not only in their own costumes; but also in the creativity of their pet’s Halloween attire, much to their dog’s chagrin.

-With a few simple precautions, the holiday can stay fun and exciting, even for the family pooch.
+The holiday can stay fun and exciting, with a few simple precautions, even for the family pooch.

 Halloween dog safety suggestions

-Decorations add to the festivities, but as many dog owners know, anything new can and often does catch their pet’s attention.
-Most are non-toxic, but they can be the source of other problems, such as choking and obstructions.
+Decorations add to the festivities, but as many dog owners know, anything new can and often do catch their pet’s attention.
+Most decorations are non-toxic, but they can be the source of other problems, such as choking and obstructions.
 Keep them out of reach.

 Those flossy spider webs add a nice spooky touch, but if your pet gets into it, they can cause obstructions.
-Many puppies just cannot resist chewing on anything plastic.
-Be careful…it could be a choking hazard.
+Many puppies cannot resist chewing on anything plastic.
+Be careful; it could be a choking hazard.

-Gourds and Indian corn are often covered with a lacquer or preservative that could be toxic.
+Gourds and Indian corn are often covered with lacquer or preservatives that could be toxic.
 They look like something fun to play with or nibble on, so keep them out of the reach of your pets.

 Eating the Jack-o-Lantern most likely won’t kill your dog, but noshing on too much raw pumpkin could cause some serious digestive distress.

-If your pet is not trained to stay away from an opened door, or the excitement level may be too high for him or her, it may prove prudent to make sure your pup is secured in another closed room or their crate.
+If your pet is not trained to stay away from an opened door, or the excitement level may be too high for him or her, it may prove prudent to ensure your pup is secured in another closed room or their crate.
 Expect a lot of barking.

-If you don’t want to keep your dog away from the action and fun, make sure they are wearing their collar with an updated identification tag.
+If you don’t want to keep your dog away from the action and fun, make sure they wear their collar with an updated identification tag.
 Hopefully, you won’t need it, but you never know.
 In the blink of an eye, they could slip out the door and be gone.

 Just as you are careful with what your children receive, take the same precaution for your dog.
 If you don’t know the giver, don’t give the treat to your dog.
-To be courteous, you can accept the treat, but don’t have to immediately give it to your pet.
+To be courteous, you can accept the treat but don’t have to give it to your pet immediately.
 Take it home and toss it out.